dschachinger/colibri/colibri-obix/readme.md

 # Description
 The OBIX Connector is intended to connect the OASIS OBIX platform to Colibris semantic interface.
 The Colibri smart energy management system is able to subscribe to different resources in building automation systems behind an OBIX gateway.
 This enables the connector to gather specific information from these resources.
 The connector provides technology-independent and generic communication with building automation resources.
-It also simplifies the communication and interconnection between Colibri and high-level integration OBIX gateways as subsystems behind the OBIX gateways are hidden and encapsulated form the Colibri semantic interface.
+It also simplifies the communication and interconnection between Colibri and high-level integration OBIX gateways as subsystems behind the OBIX gateways are hidden and encapsulated from the Colibri semantic interface.

 # Google Summer of Code specific information